yogsototh/yblog/README.md

 To publish to github pages, modify the github conf inside `publish.sh` and `fastpublish.sh`.

+It is up to you to create a gh-pages branch before launching these scripts.

 # Workflow

 1. Open a terminal and type `./preview`